Contact Us

 Send us an email today!

-Dentist Kenosha, WI - Josephine Chianello Berman, D.D.S.
+Dentist Kenosha, WI - Berman Family Dentistry

 We also want our patients to be informed about dental problems and treatments, because informed patients make better decisions about their health and well being.
 That is why we’ve included an extensive section on this web site covering the full array of topics associated with dentistry and dental diagnoses and treatments.
 We encourage you to look through these pages whenever you have an interest or concern about your dental needs and care.